IPhone 12 Pro: Hardware

 The iPhone 12 Pro uses Apple's six-core A14 Bionic processor, which contains a 16-core neural engine.
 It has three internal storage options: 128, 256, and 512 GB.
 The iPhone 12 Pro has an IP68 water and dust-resistant rating along with dirt and grime, and is water-resistant up to 6 m for 30 minutes.
 However, the manufacturer warranty does not cover liquid damage to the phone.

 The iPhone 12 Pro, like the iPhone 12, is not supplied with EarPods (except in France) or the power adapter included with prior iPhone models.
 Apple claims this will reduce carbon emissions and that most users already own these items.
 Apple still supplies the USB-C to Lightning cable that was introduced with the iPhone 11 Pro.
 In addition to Lightning and Qi wireless charging, the phones introduce MagSafe wireless charging, a new magnet-based charging and accessory system that allow accessories such as chargers and cases to snap onto the back of the phones.
 MagSafe wireless charging supports up to 15 watts, is fast-charge capable, and is a reimagining of the MagSafe brand that was introduced in 2006 with the original MacBook Pro.
 The MagSafe Charger can be purchased separately, along with a variety of cases and other accessories.

 The iPhone 12 Pro and 12 Pro Max support 5G cellular communications.
 This allows upload speeds of up to 200 Mbit/s (1 Mbit/s = 1 million bits per second) and download speeds of up to 4 Gbit/s.
 However, only models sold in the U.S. support the faster mmWave technology; those sold elsewhere in the world, including Canada, only support sub-6 GHz frequency bands.
-A new feature called Smart Data Mode enables 5G only when necessary to preserve battery life and data usage.
+A new feature called Smart Data Mode provides 5G only when necessary to preserve battery life and data usage.

 Displays

-The iPhone 12 Pro has a 6.06 inch (154 mm) (marketed as 6.1 inch) OLED display with a resolution of 2532 × 1170 pixels (2.9 megapixels) at 460 ppi, while the iPhone 12 Pro Max has a 6.68 inch (170 mm) (marketed as 6.7 inch) OLED display with a resolution of 2778 × 1284 pixels (3.5 megapixels) at 458 ppi.
+The iPhone 12 Pro has a 6.06 inch (154 mm) (marketed as 6.1 inch) OLED display with a resolution of 2532×1170 pixels (2.9 MP) at 460 ppi, while the iPhone 12 Pro Max has a 6.68-inch (170 mm) (marketed as 6.7-inch) OLED display with a resolution of 2778×1284 pixels (3.5 MP) at 458 PPI.
 Both models have the Super Retina XDR OLED display with thinner bezels than previous generation iPhones.
 The iPhone 12 Pro Max features the largest display on any iPhone to date.
 The phones also introduce a new glass-ceramic covering, named 'Ceramic Shield', which was co-developed with Corning Inc. Apple claims the Ceramic Shield has "4 times better drop performance" and that it is "tougher than any smartphone glass".